CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ### How Well Does This Work

 Out of 5163 bylaws that are not repealed as of January 2020, 4956 of them got converted successfully.
 That means that we have an overall success rate of 96%!
 The number of bylaws fall into each case type and the percentage of successfully matched is shown in the table below.
-Those that failed is discussed in ["Where did the bylaws fail"](#Where-did-the-bylaws-fail) section below.
+Those that failed are discussed in ["Where did the bylaws fail"](#Where-did-the-bylaws-fail) section below.
 The following subsection shows how each case type is found.

 |case type | number of bylaws | number of bylaws matched | % successfully matched|
 |--|--|--|--|